Article

 Spigot Mortar Range Green Hill

-Green Hill, on the northeast side of the Moor road which connects the A78 at Hunterston with Dalry to the east, is the site of a World War II spigot mortar range.
+Green Hill, on the northeast side of the moor road which connects the A78 at Hunterston with Dalry to the east, is the site of a World War II spigot mortar range.
 The range was visible on RAF aerial photographs taken in 1945, and the bases are depicted as pillars on OS mapping.

 Local information

 Local accounts have been offered with regard to wartime activities in the area, and refer to the Home Guard firing rockets into the sea off the Ayrshire coast (see the BBC's People's War site).
-The range may also have have been used after the war, to test rocket propelled devices, which may be consistent with the proximity of the range to the former Nobel Explosive Factory at Ardeer, to the south.
+The range may also have been used after the war, to test rocket propelled devices, which may be consistent with the proximity of the range to the former Nobel Explosive Factory at Ardeer, to the south.
 This may also account for the existence of the larger concrete base on the site.

 See also the information provided regarding the Coastal Battery South Inch, to the south and west.